ncsa/Delta_doc/docs/source/user_guide/ood/custom-jupyterlab.rst

          </details>

-3. Start an Open OnDemand :ref:`jupyter` session and access one of your environments (remember to match your partition and account types for gpu, cpu), then select the matching kernel for your Jupyter work.

-4. Launch JupyterLab

-   a.
-After filling in the Open OnDemand form and submitting your job, it will start in a few minutes showing the **Connect to Jupyter** button when ready.

-      ..  image:: ../images/software/01_connect-to-jupyter.png
-          :alt: connect to Jupyter button
-          :width: 1000px
+#.
+Initiate and launch an :ref:`Open OnDemand Jupyter session <ood-jupyter>`.

-   b.
-Hover over items in the Launcher view to see which environment will be used, selecting the one you want for this session.
+#.
+In Jupyter Lab, hover over items in the Launcher view to see which environment will be used, selecting the one you want for this session.

    ..  image:: ../images/software/02_jupyter-mynewenv.png
        :alt: select environment
-          :width: 1000px
+       :width: 750

-   c.
+#.
 Change your kernel to match if you are opening a notebook from a different environment.

    ..  image:: ../images/software/03_mynewenv-kernel.png
        :alt: match kernel
-          :width: 1000px
+       :width: 750

+|